-3.6 Graduate Reading Writing & Research Seminars Overview (YEAR 2)
+3.6 Graduate Research Seminars Overview (YEAR 2)

-The Graduate Reading Writing and Research Seminars are the direct extension in YEAR 2 of the Reading, Writing, and Research Methods Seminars in YEAR 1.
+The Graduate Research Seminars are the direct extension in YEAR 2 of the Reading, Writing, and Research Methods Seminars in YEAR 1.

-The Graduate Reading Writing & Research Seminar offers support for the written component that accompanies your Graduate Project, principally your Graduate Project Proposal and Thesis.
+The Graduate Research Seminar offers support for the written component that accompanies your Graduate Project, principally your Graduate Project Proposal and Thesis.
 This seminar aims to allow for a seamless integration of practice and the written articulation, theorisation and contextualisation of your project.
 Key to the seminar is the identification of key issues that emerge from your work, articulating ideas and themes that will inform your written work during YEAR 2.

-The Graduate Reading Writing & Research Seminar will use learning formats such as reading and writing circles as well as group and individual tutorials.
-The module, therefore, places central importance on shared learning as a means through which an individual practice can be articulated and contextualized.
-The module also aims to identify and examine the appropriate forms of address (formal, academic, presentational) through which your practice can be expressed.
+The Graduate Research Seminar will use learning formats such as reading and writing circles as well as group and individual tutorials.
+This activty, therefore, places central importance on shared learning as a means through which an individual practice can be articulated and contextualized.
+The activity also aims to identify and examine the appropriate forms of address (formal, academic, presentational) through which your practice can be expressed.